Acting on an Invention

-The Mass General Brigham Intellectual Property Policy details how intellectual property created at these institutions is owned and managed, and how net income derived from this activity is distributed within the institution and to inventors.
+The Mass General Brigham Intellectual Property Policy details how intellectual property created at Mass General Brigham institutions is owned and managed, and how net income derived from this activity is distributed within the institution and to inventors.

 Innovation reviews, negotiates, and approves of a wide range of research agreements.
 Agreements provide the terms and conditions that enable investigators to receive funding, research tools, and information from industry and other sources.
 In addition, the agreements articulate what investigators and the institution must promise the provider in the form of reports, intellectual property rights, and deliverables.
 Effective December 2017, all requests for Material Transfer Agreements (MTA), Sponsored Research Agreements (SRA), and Confidential Disclosure Agreements (CDA) will be handled exclusively through Insight 4.0.
 Requests for these research support agreements must be submitted through Insight 4.0.

 On occasion, the optimal strategy to commercialize a technology may be to create a new company to pursue the opportunity.
-Technologies that are paradigm shift and platform, as opposed to product specific, are often better suited to be developed in a new venture.
-Innovation professionals in the Research and Licensing group and in the Mass General Brigham Innovation Fund have extensive expertise to support these transactions.
-Contact your Licensing Manager regarding these opportunities.
+Technologies that are a paradigm shift and platform, as opposed to product specific, are often better suited to be developed in a new venture.
+Innovation professionals in the Research and Business Development & Licensing group and in the Mass General Brigham Innovation Fund have extensive expertise to support these transactions.
+Contact your Business Development & Licensing Manager regarding these opportunities.